All Episodes

 This is a red herring, massive, massive red herring.

-Yes, and also I seem to remember that the people pushing the people pushing the snake story had had sort of history.
+Yes, and also I seem to remember that the people pushing the people pushing the snake story had sort of history.

-They had the the we we already had reasons to be suspicious of them, I think.
+We already had reasons to be suspicious of them, I think.

 I didn't know about that.

-And you know, the other the other thing I should tell you now, because this was when I look back, this was a key moment.
+And, you know, the other thing I should tell you now, because this was, when I look back, this was a key moment, which kind of proves the magnetism in a way.

-Because a normal scientific experiment is protected, it's ring fenced by costs of millions of pounds, and that's how we're kept out of the science and how we had to rely on the gurus.
+And that's how we're kept out of the science and how we have to rely on the gurus.

 But for the sake of five pounds on Amazon, we could all get 10 magnets and we could go around and basically prove en masse that undisclosed or undeclared ingredients have been used.